The Formula 1 field heads to the challenging Suzuka circuit this weekend, a true favourite among many drivers, for the Japanese Grand Prix.

-* All session times are quoted in Japan Standard Time (UTC +09:00 hrs)
+Session times quoted in Japan Standard Time (GMT + 09:00)

 The Honda-owned Suzuka circuit has enjoyed hosting the Japanese Grand Prix ever since 1987 (bar a brief excursion to the Fuji International circuit in the late 2000s), and every driver looks forward to the challenges that this unique venue poses.